 Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
 It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.

 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+In connection with our audit, we did have recommendations.
+See Finding 2021-01 on page 30.

 Transparency